kybp/ckua-song-search/README.md

 The following NPM scripts are provided; they can be run by entering `npm run
 $script_name` in the project root.

     build          - rebuild the frontend sources
     test           - run the test suite
-    db-dump    - overwrite db.sql with the current state of the ckua database db-restore - populate the database from db.sql, creating it first if needed
+    db-dump        - overwrite db.sql with the current state of the database db-restore     - populate the database from db.sql, creating it if needed save-date      - save the supplied date's playlist data in the database save-yesterday - save yesterday's playlist data in the database